MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### Image Dependency <!--1-->

 When a new image is created, it becomes dependent on the image that it was created from.
-This dependency can be seen using the `get-containerimage` command.
+This dependency can be seen using the `Get-ContainerImage` command.
 If a parent image is not listed, this indicates that the image is a Base OS image.

 ```powershell
 PS C:\> Get-ContainerImage | select Name, ParentImage